owen9825/website_ananke/content/en/post/government_support_for_clickbait.md

 Alex Jones pushed the theory that the shooting was staged; that nobody actually died; and that the performance was organised by those wanting an excuse for stricter gun control.
 It would be difficult to pull off such a stunt, but we have seen pretty significant resources thrown behind the moon landing for instance.

-In 2022, Jones lost court cases in US multiple states, including one where he's required to pay [at least $965 million](https://www.aljazeera.com/news/2022/10/12/jury-orders-alex-jones-to-pay-families-965m-for-sandy-hook-lies) to families of victims.
+In 2022, Jones lost court cases in multiple US states, including one where he's required to pay [at least $965 million](https://www.aljazeera.com/news/2022/10/12/jury-orders-alex-jones-to-pay-families-965m-for-sandy-hook-lies) to families of victims.
 How the money is connected to an apology, a retraction, or really anything to do with the original incident is unclear.
 It's not like Jones can even afford this payout: [his company InfoWars has filed for bankruptcy](https://apnews.com/article/alex-jones-infowars-bankruptcy-filing-1a3b51946cb06c5f90c341d3118947cf).

 ## Reinvention of Culture
 Sure, school shootings are bad and everything, but they're also a great opportunity for survivors to get some attention!
-At least this was the perspective of CNN, in [reporting the unfairness](https://www.cnn.com/2018/03/29/us/parkland-school-black-students-trnd) in how the coverage of the shooting was skewed towards focusing on the white students, even there were so many black students at the school!
+At least this was the perspective of CNN, in [reporting the unfairness](https://www.cnn.com/2018/03/29/us/parkland-school-black-students-trnd) in how the coverage of the shooting was skewed towards focusing on the white students, even though there were so many black students at the school!
 11% in fact.

 > ![3 Parkland students at a vigil, all of whom have white skin](/images/crowdsourced_media_article/Parkland_vigil.jpg)
-> Survivors at Parkland, speaking a vigil.
-What are the chances that ***none*** of the three would be black, even though 11% of the population was black?!
-Racist.
+> Survivors at Parkland, speaking at a vigil.
+What are the chances that ***none*** of the three would be black, even though 11% of the population was black?! *Hint: 70%*.

 This bizarre tangent of an issue raised by CNN is consistent with America's obsession with race and their regular redefinition of foreign cultures, whether it be African or anything else.